 Also passionate about playing the flute, Matthew has performed as Principal Flute of Canberra Concerto Orchestra and Canberra Youth Orchestra (CYO), and was a finalist in the Australian Flute Festival's national Young Artist Competition.
-He has won the CYO Concerto Competition on both flute and bassoon, and has subsequently performed concertos with CYO and the Queensland Conservatorium Symphony Orchestra.
+He has won the CYO Concerto Competition on both flute and bassoon, and subsequently performed concertos with CYO and the Queensland Conservatorium Symphony Orchestra.

 Image by Pia Johnson